 What motivated you to start The Girl Who Lived for Clothes?

 I always wanted to start a blog, before it was really a thing.
 As a teenager, I dressed differently to my peers and this was definitely not always positively received.
 I started the blog as I wanted to share my outfits with a broader range of people, with the hope of finding others who appreciated fashion as a creative outlet and styling differently to the norm.

-What trends are you most excited about for winter?
+Describe the trends are you most excited about for winter!

 The trend I’m definitely most excited about is faux fur – I have about 5 faux fur coats and counting.
 They’re just like big cuddly balls of warm fun.
 I also love boots – a statement boot in a metallic texture or print, and over-the-knee boots are so perfect for getting away with shorts/skirts in winter.